BEAST2-Dev/codonsubstmodels/README.md

 <img src="./figures/q.png" width="500" alt="Substitution rate from codon i to codon j">

 The above two figures are copied from [Yang et al. 2000](http://www.genetics.org/content/155/1/431.short).

+The model implementation in Java was ported from [BEAST 1](https://github.com/beast-dev/beast-mcmc) project.
+The code was modified (including bug-fixing) to fit in [BEAST 2](https://github.com/CompEvol/beast2) and also tested comparing with the [codeml](http://abacus.gene.ucl.ac.uk/software/paml.html) results.

 ## Tutorial